Dalin, Chiayi

 Dalin Township (大林鎮 (Dàlín Zhèn, Tōa-nâ)) is an urban township in Chiayi County, Taiwan.
 To the east is Meishan, to the south Minxiong and to the north Yunlin County.
 Dalin TzuChi General Hospital (大林慈濟醫院) is located here.

 History

-The township was formerly down as Dapulin since the Qing empire rule.
+The township was formerly known as Dapulin since the Qing empire rule.
 The first name who came to this area was a Cantonese person.
 Afterwards, many Chinese immigrated to the area from Guangdong, China and Fujian, China.
 Most of them worked in the forest.
 During the Japanese rule, the government set up a sugar factory in the area.

 Demographics

 It has a population of 29,937 in 11,505 households.

 Administrative divisions

 The township comprises 21 villages: Damei, Datang, Goubei, Guoxi, Hubei, Jilin, Minghe, Minghua, Neilin, Pailu, Pinglin, Sancun, Sanhe, Sanjiao, Shanglin, Tunglin, Xijie, Xilin, Yihe, Zhongkeng and Zhonglin.

 Economy

 There are in total about 2,600 hectares of farmland in the township.
 Agriculture produce in the township are rice, bamboo shoots, oranges, tangerines, pineapples and orchids.
 The total annual food production is 12,000 tons.

 The development of Dapumei industrial area has attracted corporations such as Canon to build factories.